A Doctor on ICE’s Response to the Pandemic: “You Could Call It COVID-19 Torture”

 The CDC stresses that detention centers “should make every possible effort” to avoid such scenarios.
 Its website states, “Cohorting should only be practiced if there are no other available options.”
 And ICE does have other options.
 As we’ve reported, the agency has broad authority to let people out of detention.
 (As of July, only one-in-10 ICE detainees had what the agency considered to be a serious criminal conviction; nearly 60 percent of people detained earlier this month had no criminal convictions at all.)

 While ICE says it will avoid group quarantines when individual cells are available, a spokesperson, who requested anonymity, made clear that detention centers “often do not have single rooms available for each detainee.”
-Even when there are single cells, a second ICE spokesperson Bryan Cox said that people in quarantine will still share common areas.
+Even when there are single cells, a second ICE spokesperson, Bryan Cox, said that people in quarantine will still share common areas.

 We asked three infectious diseases experts to weigh in on ICE’s coronavirus policy.
 Each found serious fault with how the agency was responding to the outbreak within its facilities.